 Instructions

-In a large bowl mix the sausage and beef together.
+In a large bowl mix the ground beef and sausage together.
 Set aside.

-In large pan, over medium high, heat 3 tablespoons olive oil.
-Add the onions and sauté 2.5 minutes.
-Add the mushrooms, stir and cover for 2 minutes.
+Heat the olive oil in a large pan over medium high.
+Add the shallots and sauté for 2 ½ minutes.
+Add the mushrooms then stir and cover for 2 minutes.
 Uncover and cook for 2 more minutes.
 Add 1 teaspoon of salt and stir to combine.
-Add the meat mixture and stirring, cook for 4 minutes, separating the chunks of meat with a wooden spoon.
-Add the spinach, cooking for 1 minute, using 2 wooden spoons to toss while cooking.
+Add the meat mixture and cook for 4 minutes while stirring, separating the chunks of meat with a wooden spoon.
+Add the spinach and cook for 1 minute, using 2 wooden spoons to toss while cooking.

-Add the oregano, basil and pepper.
-Add the eggs and lower the heat to medium low.
+Add the oregano, basil and black pepper then add the eggs and lower the heat to medium low.
 When the eggs start to set, gently fold everything together and cook until the eggs are done about 4-5 minutes.
-Top with Marinated Onions MAGIC ELIXIRS.
-Serve.

 Notes